 Counselling is a very personal and private process and the number of sessions required depends on each individual persons needs, we are all unique and therefore our time together is on an open ended basis.

-Sessions are for 1 hour, concessions are available dependent upon individual circumstances and to students on counselling courses.
+My fees are £35 for 1 hour sessions, concessions are available dependent upon individual circumstances and to students on counselling courses.
 I am available for Daytime, Evening and Weekend Appointments.